talnor/TIME_pipeline/README.md

 # TIME_pipeline
-Determining time of infection for human immunodeficiency viruses
+Determining time of infection for human immunodeficiency viruses.

+The analysis builds upon the [Shiver tool](https://github.com/ChrisHIV/shiver) for mapping paired-end short reads to a custom reference sequence constructed using do novo assembled contigs.
+Base frequencies from the alignment are then used to calculate the time of infection based on the accumulated mutations in the pol gene as described in the publication by Puller et al.

+> Neher R, Albert J (2017), Estimating time of HIV-1 infection from next-generation sequence diversity.
+PLoS Comput Biol 13(10): e1005775. https://doi.org/10.1371/journal.pcbi.1005775

 ## Installation and set up